VoicuTomut/MaxCut_qosf_screening_tasks/README.md

 ## Motivation
 MaxCut problem is a problem thet is use as a proof of concept for  showcase  the  abiliy of quantum algorithms.
-In the past I approatch to solve these problem but using other thenic called Full Quantum Eigensolver (FQE).
+In the past I approatch to solve these problem but using other thenic called Full Quantum Eigensolver (FQE)[https://github.com/VoicuTomut/QuantumExperiments/tree/master/MaxCut].
 I know that MaxCut problem can be solved using Grover and  Variation Quantum Eigansolver (VQE) is also a solution for these problem.
-I saw these task as a good oportunity to recap all these algorithms and make a compartion between them.
+I like how this problem is used as a toy for algorithms so now I will learn QAOA.

 ## This repo is organized as follow:

-- Maxcut_QAOA_01.ipynb
+- QAOA_MaxCut_Qiskit
-    * Here I solved  MaxCut problem for weighted graphs using QAOA and Qiskit.
+    * Here I solved  MaxCut problem for weighted graphs implementing QAOA in Qiskit.
-    * Observation

-- Maxcut_QAOA_02.ipynb
-    * Here I solved  MaxCut problem for weighted graphs using Pennylane.
-    * Observation

-- Maxcut_VQE_03.ipynb
+- QAOA_MaxCut_Pennylane_Adagard
-    * Here I solved  MaxCut problem for weighted graphs using Quantum Gradient Descendent.
+    * I adapted the Pennylane tutorial to solve MaxCut problem for weighted graphs.

-- Maxcut_FQE_04.ipynb
-    * Since my last implementation now IBM quanutm proccesors it allow you to do intermediat measurements
-    * My firs atttempt can be found here:
-    * Some notes:

-- Maxcut_Grover_05.ipynb
+- QAOA_MaxCut_Pennylane_Adam
-    * Here I solved  MaxCut problem for weighted graphs using Quantum Gradient Descendent.
+    * I adapted the Pennylane tutorial to solve MaxCut problem for weighted graphs using Pennylane and use ADAM as optimizer.

-- Requirements
+- tootls
+    * Useful functions in calculating the expected value of an observable